chrisboyd/MapChat/README.md

 1. A user can create a chain of flags meant to be visited in sequence, where each node unlocks the next successive node.
 1. Administrator users (those who created a map-group) can delegate group-member privileges: invitation, removal, chat-enabled, chat-muted.
 1. User can choose to display only certain layers of flags. e.g: choose to only see one other user’s flags).
+1. Implementation and of hidden, time-sensitive map flags.

 **Priority 3**
 1. Implement recommendation system for discovering new groups.